NiketanG/ToDoApp/README.md

 ```
 - Select Cloud Functions and Hosting.
 - Clone the repo Overwrite existing files.
-- Configure your Firebase Credentials in a config file, and update the paths in Functions.
+- Configure your Firebase Credentials in a config file (functions/util/config), and update the paths in Functions.
 - Create OAuth2 Client in Google Cloud Console and Use the Client ID in Client App.
 - Fire up the client app using :